syrkis/btc2sim/docs/slides.md

 # Overview

-The project^[https://github.com/syrkis/c2sim/] uses JAX^[https://github.com/google/jax/] throughout, with JaxMARL's^[https://blog.foersterlab.com/jaxmarl/] SMAX as the main environment.
+The project^[https://github.com/syrkis/c2sim/] uses JAX^[https://github.com/google/jax/] throughout, with JaxMARL's^[https://blog.foersterlab.com/jaxmarl/] [@rutherford2023] SMAX as the main environment.
 The agents are modelled using behaviour trees (BT) stored in a sqlite3 database (we call it BTBank).
 The ollama^[https://ollama.com/] library is used for the language modelling to map game states to human language and BTs, and vice versa.

 ## Overview (cont.)

 - [x] SMAX visual playback (`src/{plot,smax}.py`).
 - [x] BT function constructor (`src/{bt,atomics}.py`).
-- [x] BT based trajectory (`src/smax.py`). (almost done)
+- [x] BT based trajectory (`src/smax.py`). (yet to JIT compile)
     - Must traverse all leafs always (for array programming)^[Has no effect on performance, as we are always as slow as slowest action].
-- [ ] JIT compile the BT traversal. (almost done)
 - [ ] Implement the BTBank (`src/bank.py`).
 - [ ] Language out (`src/llm.py`).
 - [ ] Language in (`src/llm.py`).